Questa schermata consente al tuo monitor di risparmiare energia. Clicca ovunque per tornare alla navigazione

 CDP has provided the beneficiaries with immediate resources on favourable conditions to fund specific projects identified by the regions, with the sums to be disbursed as the work progresses.

-Finally, in February 2017, as one of the urgent measures for the people afflicted by the earthquakes of 2016 and 2017, the Italian government allocated resources to local financial institutions to check the seismic vulnerability of publicly owned school buildings and for the design of any seismic retrofitting interventions, allocating at least 20% of resources to local authorities in the regions most badly hit by the earthquakes of 2016 and 2017.
+This agreement is part of the measures adopted by the Italian government to help the populations affected by the 2016 and 2017 seismic events, allocating the aforementioned financial resources to the seismic vulnerability assessment of publicly owned school buildings and for the design of any seismic retrofitting interventions, allocating at least 20% of resources to local authorities in the regions most badly hit by the earthquakes of 2016 and 2017.

 These resources, for more than 105 million euros, recovered on proven resources on loans granted by CDP over time for school construction, will be provided after an agreement is reached with the Italian Ministry of Education.